Brief Introduction to Sapphire Gemstones:

 - First, Sapphire is denser than diamond, thanks to its chemical composition.
 The denser sapphire reduces its size when compared with a diamond of the same size.

-- Another reason why a sapphire looks a little smaller than a diamond of the same size is due to its cutting style.
-Colored gemstones are cut in such a way that their color is enhanced, and diamonds are cut in such a way that their brilliance is enhanced.
+- Sapphire looks a little smaller than a diamond of the same size is due to its cutting style.
+Color gemstones are cut in such a way that their color enhances, and diamonds are cut in such a way that their brilliance enhances.

 Sapphire Gemstones Clarity